revaturelabs/interviewquestions/Java/Exception Handling/checkedVsUnCheckedExceptions.md

 <details><summary><b> Explanation</b></summary>

->The age passed is less than 18 in the verify method that is why it throws an arithmetic exception
+>The age passed is less than 18 in the verify method that is why it throws an arithmetic exception.

 </details>